deanveloper/findregex/README.md

    * `findregex -f '*.java' '".*"' | grep -v 'String \w+ = ".*"'`

 Find any strings that aren't constants in your

-## CLI Installation

-Go to [releases](https://github.com/deanveloper/findregex/releases) and download the correct binary for your platform, and put the binary somewhere in your `PATH` (ie in `/usr/bin`)

 ## Install from source